-Fuel filter
+■ Fuel filter

-Engine running problems may have different origins, including dirty fuel.
+The engine running problems may have different origins, among which dirty fuel.

 The injection pump may wear out if there is water in the system.
 The water results either from the condensation resulting from an insufficiently filled tank, or from a filler cap either not closed properly or with a damaged seal.